How to Build A Business Case For A Unified Marketing Data Management Practice

-Bottom Line: Building a business case for consolidating taxonomies to create a unified marketing data governance practice is essential for marketing to deliver personalization at scale and accurately measure marketing campaign ROI.
+Bottom Line: Building a business case for consolidating taxonomies to create a unified marketing data management practice is essential for marketing to deliver personalization at scale and accurately measure marketing campaign ROI.

 Marketing’s Most Costly Challenge Is Data Consistency